bnxm/ink_page_indicator/README.md

 ## Usage

-As of now there are two `PageIndicator`s: `InkPageIndicator` and `LeapingPageIndicator`.
+As of now there are two `PageIndicators`: `InkPageIndicator` and `LeapingPageIndicator`.
 You can see examples of them below.

-Every `PageIndicator` requires an instance of `PageIndicatorController` which is a `PageController` that you can supply to your `PageView`.
+Every `PageIndicator` requires an instance of `PageIndicatorController` which is a `PageController` that you should assign to your `PageView`.
 This allows the `PageIndicator` to calculate the page count and handle page animations properly.

 ```dart
 PageIndicatorController controller;